1968 Olympics Black Power salute

-The protest
+Protest

 On the morning of October 16, 1968, US athlete Tommie Smith won the 200-meter race with a world-record time of 19.83 seconds.
-Australia's Peter Norman finished second with a time of 20.06 seconds (an Oceania record that still stands), and the US's John Carlos finished in third place with a time of 20.10 seconds.
+Australia's Peter Norman finished second with a time of 20.06 seconds (an Oceania record that stood for 56 years), and the US's John Carlos finished in third place with a time of 20.10 seconds.
 After the race was completed, the three went to the podium for their medals to be presented by David Cecil, 6th Marquess of Exeter.
 The two US athletes received their medals shoeless, but wearing black socks, to represent black poverty.
 Smith wore a black scarf around his neck to represent black pride, Carlos had his tracksuit top unzipped to show solidarity with all blue-collar workers in the US and wore a necklace of beads which he described "were for those individuals that were lynched, or killed and that no-one said a prayer for, that were hung and tarred.
 It was for those thrown off the side of the boats in the Middle Passage."
-All three athletes wore Olympic Project for Human Rights (OPHR) badges after Norman, a critic of Australia's former White Australia Policy, expressed empathy with their ideals.
+All three athletes wore Olympic Project for Human Rights (OPHR) badges after Norman, a critic of Australia's then White Australia Policy, expressed empathy with their ideals.
 Sociologist Harry Edwards, the founder of the OPHR, had urged black athletes to boycott the games; reportedly, the actions of Smith and Carlos on October 16, 1968, were inspired by Edwards' arguments.

 The famous picture of the event was taken by photographer John Dominis.
+The salute was aired live on television, transmitted around the world by broadcast satellite and Eurovision.

 Both US athletes intended to bring black gloves to the event, but Carlos forgot his, leaving them in the Olympic Village.
 It was Peter Norman who suggested Carlos wear Smith's left-handed glove.
 For this reason, Carlos raised his left hand as opposed to his right, differing from the traditional Black Power salute.
-When The Star-Spangled Banner played, Smith and Carlos delivered the salute with heads bowed, a gesture which became front-page news around the world.
+When "The Star-Spangled Banner" played, Smith and Carlos delivered the salute with heads bowed, a gesture which became front-page news around the world.
 As they left the podium they were booed by the crowd.
-Smith later said, "If I win, I am American, not a black American.
-But if I did something bad, then they would say I am a Negro.
-We are black and we are proud of being black.
+Smith later said, "If I win I am an American, not a black American.
+But if I did something bad then they would say 'a Negro'.
+We are black and we are proud of being black ...
 Black America will understand what we did tonight."

 Tommie Smith stated in later years that "We were concerned about the lack of black assistant coaches.
 About how Muhammad Ali got stripped of his title.
 About the lack of access to good housing and our kids not being able to attend the top colleges."